-The Luisa Farré project is named after the wife of Jesús Serra Santamans, the founder of Grupo Catalana Occidente.
-It was set up to address the obstetric and gynecological harm, in many cases fatal, suffered every day during pregnancies and deliveries by many women in developing countries.
-Its goal is in alignment with the third of the Sustainable Development Goals for the year 2030 approved by the UN, focusing on sexual and reproductive health goals and children's health.
+The Project Luisa Farré, which was given this name by the wife of Jesús Serra Santamans, the founder of Grupo Catalana Occidente, emerges as a response to the obstetrical and gynaecological injuries suffered by many women, every day, in developing countries during pregnancy and childbirth, and which lead to death on many occasions.
+Its objective is aligned with the third Sustainability Development Goal for the year 2030 approved by the UN, which focuses on targets of sexual and reproductive health and child health.

-Over the next three years, two annual programs will be implemented in the Senegalese regions of Thiès and Casamance.
-The first of them, Be Mater, will focus on physiotherapeutic issues before, during and after delivery, taking into account the health of the newborn; the second, Be Mulier, will focus on the urogynecological care of patients.
+Over the next few years, two annual programmes will be implemented in the Senegalese regions of Thiès and Casamance.
+The first one, Be Mater, focuses physiotherapy before, during and after childbirth, while also considering the newborn's health; the second, Be Mulier, is centred on the patients' urogynaecological care.

-This model can be extended to other countries in sub-Saharan Africa, Latin America and Southeast Asia, where similar problems are faced in the field of obstetric and urogynecological care.
+This model can be extended to other countries of Sub-Saharan Africa, Latin America and Southeast Asia, where they are facing similar issues in obstetrical and urogynaecological care.